- Addiction & recovery

 How Safe Is Suboxone During Pregnancy?

 According to the National Institute on Drug Abuse (NIDA), Suboxone is a safe medication during pregnancy.
-Historically, subutex, a pure buprenorphine medication, was the preferred medication during pregnancy since early studies were only conducted using buprenorphine instead of the buprenorphine/naloxone combination.
+Historically, Subutex, a pure buprenorphine medication, was the preferred medication during pregnancy since early studies were only conducted using buprenorphine instead of the buprenorphine/naloxone combination.
 But recent studies indicate that Suboxone is also safe for mothers as it is for their babies.
 Suboxone combined with behavioral therapy effectively lowers relapse rates and opioid overdoses while improving birth outcomes in opioid-dependent mothers.

-Can Suboxone Cause Neonatal Abstinence Syndrome?
+What is Neonatal Abstinence Syndrome?

 Neonatal abstinence syndrome (NAS) is a set of withdrawal symptoms experienced by newborn babies after being exposed to opioids in the womb.
 While Suboxone is safely prescribed during pregnancy, babies born to mothers who have used Suboxone can develop neonatal abstinence syndrome (NAS).
 This condition occurs when any form of opioids are used during pregnancy, including opioid medications used during opioid addiction treatment.
 Neonatal abstinence syndrome is an expected, common, and treatable condition.